 Immersion in a physical environment

 Reaching customers is more literal than ever in experiential advertising and retail.
 Three-quarters of customers are more likely to be enticed by immersive, interactive marketing, logo, according to 2016 research.
 Virtual reality is only the beginning.
-Software and gear that allows designers to become tactile will become more commonplace, and not only for marketing.
+Software and gear that allows graphic designer to become tactile will become more commonplace, and not only for marketing.

 Designers should be aware of it

 When it comes to Pokemon GO, “The Little Mobile App That Could,” the history books will be nice to it.
-Even while this $1 billion-grossing juggernaut heralded the public debut of augmented reality (AR), it hardly touched the surface of the technology’s potential possibilities for designers worldwide Recent announcements from San Francisco-based Leap Motion indicate that the company is working on an AR headgear, codenamed Project North Star.
+Even while this $1 billion-grossing juggernaut heralded the public debut of augmented reality (AR), it hardly touched the surface of the technology’s potential possibilities for graphic designer worldwide Recent announcements from San Francisco-based Leap Motion indicate that the company is working on an AR headgear, codenamed Project North Star.
 Pokemon Go could soon appear like Pong in comparison.

 Mr. Matsuda calls the technique “virtual wearables.”
 Matsuda laid down the gauntlet to the design world with only a few psychedelic snippets uploaded on Twitter.
 This means that the party has begun.
 This and related inventions may be used in a myriad of ways by creative teams.